acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 ## Maintenance Middleware

-APIS ships a maintenance middlware that you can use and activate to enable a maintenance mode in your project.
-Maintenance mode means that only superuser accounts can access the webinterfaces, all other requests are being answered with a simple maintenance mode page (the `maintenance.html` template).
+APIS ships a maintenance middleware that you can use and activate to enable a maintenance mode in your project.
+Maintenance mode means that only superuser accounts can access the web interfaces, all other requests are being answered with a simple maintenance mode page (the `maintenance.html` template).
 To use the middleware, add